Should I Document All of My Expenses After A Car Accident?

 I advise my clients to thoroughly document all losses and expenditures connected to their case.

 Some are obvious. e.g. medical bills, car repairs to name a few.
-Others might not be, but should still me carefully documented:
+Others might not be, but should still be carefully documented:

 These areas of expense should be carefully recorded, documented, and filed away for future use.
+The law recognizes the recover of both directed, and “consequential” damages that are reasonably foreseeable.
 Each of these may be made part of your personal injury claim as an element of your damages.
+Some of these claims are easily documented, others require a little bit of creativity and effort.